 Your Facebook, Instagram or Twitter page feeds can be included, mailing lists, appointment booking, online shopping carts, photo galleries, slideshows . . . whatever it takes.

 To get the best of this sort of thing could well point to paid plugins.
 Everything is a balancing act.
 If you run a salon or other bookable agency you might anticipate paying about twice what you would pay for a marketing site.
 That’s what the initial project meeting is all about.

 Access to all but the most basic sites is by login and password, so you can edit the content yourself once it’s up there.
 Should you be fortunate enough to have staff you can farm out your content updating!

 Again, just in case you want to know, Joomla! is similar to WordPress but not best for the amateur web creator—in the right hands it can be used to create impressive small to medium scale websites with lots of users and lots of data.

-Broadly speaking it’s harder to break than WordPress, harder to learn but more secure and capable of holding a massive amount of information.
+Broadly speaking it’s harder to break than WordPress, harder to learn but capable of holding a massive amount of information.

 If your project is suitable for using Joomla! it will be fairly obvious and we can certainly point things that way as required.
 Great for bookable events listings, e-commerce sites, clubs with league results and so on.